 As an event organizer, your financial interests coincide with environmental interests.

-In terms of bang-for-buck, video conferences, virtual meetings, live-streamed events, and webinars certainly have much, much higher profit margins than their traditional counterparts.
+In terms of bang-for-buck, video conferences, virtual meetings, webinars and live-streamed events certainly have much, much higher profit margins than their traditional counterparts.
 This is largely because they do not have the upfront investment costs that the old way of doing things has.

 Now, it is true that there is a slight premium for being picky with how sustainable your event will be.
 Biodegradable PLA is more expensive than its petrochemical polymer counterparts.
 Eco-friendly paper straws are more of an investment than a giant pack of the forever-plastic straws that find their way into natural waterways.